zegami/zegami-cli/README.md

 description: an example collection with a file based dataset where images are to be downloaded from urls
 # The type of image set. for now this needs to be set to 'url'
 imageset_type: url
-# Name of the column in the dataset that contains the image url
+# Name of the column in the dataset that contains the image url. (optional)
 dataset_column: image_name
 # Url pattern - python format string where {} is the name of the image name (from data file)
 url_template: https://example.com/images/{}?accesscode=abc3e20423423497